VenturianTome/VenturianTome/src/5.Characters/One-Use_Uncommon.md

 #### Origin: *Scary Ghost HUNT Horror Map (Pt.2)* & *Scary Ghost HUNT Horror Map (Pt.2/FINALE)*
 - Ghost recognizes an entity as "Katrina" and says the ghost is messing with him \[3:59 - *Scary Ghost HUNT Horror Map (Pt.2)*]
   - He tells Toast to approach it, saying that he can't \("You know what happens") \[3:59]
-  - Ghost tells Toast to tell him if he sees "her" again, saying that "this ghost might unveil the secret we've always been wanting to find... but never wanted to hear" \[4:58]
+  > "This ghost might unveil the secret we've always been wanting to find... but never wanted to hear" -Ghost \[4:58]
 - Katrina reappears and Toast questions why; Ghost says he's come to terms with "it," leaving it vague \[6:44 - *Scary Ghost HUNT Horror Map (Pt.2)*]
 - When asked about who Katrina was, Jordan says it's part of Ghost's backstory and doesn't want to ruin the mystery \[1:37:06 - *7th Anniversary Livestream*]